96boards-akebi96/Documentation/recovery/recovery-boot.md

 The Recovery Mode is a custom U-Boot.
 This tries to boot up the device with following order.

 1. Wait 3 second for autoboot
 2. Enable USB and tries to search 'recovery.scr' U-Boot script from USB flash drive on USB ports.
+If the script exists, execute it for recovery.
-3. Check the USB-gadget is connected, if connected, run Fastboot server on the USB gadget port.
+3. Run Fastboot server on the USB gadget port.
+Wait for the port even if the recovery in 2. succeeds or fails.
-4. If the USB-gadget port is not connected, run Fastboot server on ethernet port with address "192.168.11.10".

 Of course, you can interrupt at 1. and run U-Boot commands manually for your custom recovery method, like TFTP boot.
+And you can reset the board if the recovery in 2. is done successfully.

 ## Recovery from USB Flash Drive